 By Jason Van Steenwyk

 The taxation of forex contracts is complex, but at least it gives you options.
 No pun intended.
-Among the key decisions any forex trader must make, though, is deciding on the tax regimen that will govern his or her trades.
+Among the key decisions any forex trader must make, though, is deciding on the tax regime that will govern his or her trades.
 How do you want your profits or losses to be treated under the tax code?
 Uncle Sam gives you two options: Do you want to treat them as an ordinary gain or loss, as described by Section 998 of the Internal Revenue Code?
 Or do you want to take advantage of lower long-term capital gains rates?

 What’s that, you say?
 All your forex trades were concluded well within a 1-year period and you have no long-term capital gains?
 Au contraire, mon frer!
 An often-overlooked quirk of the tax code, under IRC Section 1256, actually allows you to treat 60 percent of your capital gains from currency trading at the lower long-term capital gains rate – even though all your trades were short-term!